calebredd/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document Object Model.
+How you interact and manipulate items and content of a webpage.
+Using Javascript to manipulate HTML and CSS.

 2. What is an event?

+An action taken on a page.
+Example: click, mouseMove, keyPress.

 3. What is an event listener?

+It is how the computer tracks what the user is doing on the webpage and responds accordingly.
+A function listening for an event on the webpage which triggers a reaction.

 4. Why would we convert a NodeList into an Array?

+So we can access and manipulate the information gathered from the NodeList.

 5. What is a component?

+A genius idea for simplifying and DRY coding so that a website can have uniform items and content in various quantities.

 ### Git Set up